Nunsthorpe: New Nunsthorpe and Bradley Park

 During the late 1970s the Bradley Park Estate was built on land between Stainton Drive and the Bradley Recreation Ground.
 This land had once been part of Bradley parish.
 Some place names in Bradley Park, such as Bremerhaven Way, reflect Grimsby's links with its twin town, although Wymark View was named after the actor who was born in nearby Cleethorpes.
-Dolby Vale took its name from Sidney Vere Dolby, a long-serving radiologist at Grimsby General Hospital.
 The development also included Crosby School (now called Woodlands).